stefanoborini/book-modelviewcontroller/source/02_mvc_variations/05_qualified_notification_model.rst

 you can send a changeset object through the signal, with a well defined interface for the type and change content

-accumulate notifications in a buffer, then send them out at the end of the transaction.

 If you want to retain control over the notification in order to prevent trashing, you can use a passive model and let the controller do the notification